 Feed ANY weeds you pull to your laying hens.
 When you finish harvesting parts of your veggie garden, move the T-posts in to section off part of the garden, then put some hens in there.
 They’ll work your soil, eat the bugs, and add manure all at the same time.
 Better for you that They do the work.

-When u cut the grass, give the clippings to both the laying hens and the meat birds.
+When you cut the grass, give the clippings to both the laying hens and the meat birds.
 If you have excess, start putting it down between the veggie garden rows to keep the weeds down.
 It will also add to improving your garden soil.

 One more thought – for goodness sake, don’t underprice your eggs!
 That is the Worst thing you can do – any customers that are wanting to buy farm fresh eggs or veggies are willing to pay at Least what the supermarket charges.
 It should be more, because of your attention to growing as naturally as possible.
 People are willing to pay a premium for this.
 Don’t overcharge, but jeez, don’t undercharge.
 That’s totally shooting yourself in the foot, plus you are messing up any other farmer’s plans to try to recoup their original costs.